 The library has two 3D printers.
 3D printing information can be found here.

-Wi-Fi Hot Spots are available for checkout by adult Charlevoix card holders in good standing.
-Most are available for holds through our online catalog and a few are classified as “Lucky Day” Hot Spots and cannot be placed on hold.
+Wi-Fi Hotspots are available for checkout by adult Charlevoix card holders in good standing.
 These are available for a one week checkout.
-The hot spots use 3G and 4G wireless signals.
+The hotspots use 3G and 4G wireless signals.
 All hot spots create a mobile Wi-Fi network on which you can then connect to Wi-Fi enabled devices, including laptops, tablets, and smartphones.
-Within the library, the hot spots are found on the the top shelf of our Feature Films section in the DVD area across from Information Services.
-If no box is on the shelf, all are checked out and you can place a hold on one from our catalog.
+Within the library, the hotspots are found on the the top shelf of our feature films DVD section across from Information Services.
+If no box is on the shelf, all the hotspots are checked out.
+Hotspots are first come, first served.
+There are no holds allowed.
+One hotspot, per household, per month, please.

 Our microfilm machine is located in the Michigan Room and is available for public use.
 Printing from the microfilm is available on this computer for the standard rate of 10¢ for black and white or color.